homemadearcade/zero/todo/0_DISCUSSION.md

 PRevent Cobrowsing form editing the other USER UNLESS you have the tool open.
 Its simply a mouse tool

+BACKGROUND ANIMATION

+Also like use the BACKGROUND BACKGROUND as like an animation space where we give sorts of feedback.
+Color, animations, sprites show up there?
+Not sure.
+MAKE IT FEEL GOOD.
+JUICY.
+What the admin is hovering over?
+Get what you are hovering over?

+Themed animations all around the newly freed up areas

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------